adambrgmn/indebox/README.md

 # Indebox
 A middlehand between InDesign and Dropbox to make them work together so that you can work your magic.

+## Table of index
+- The issue
+- The solution
+-- How it works
+- Download and instructions
+- Contribute
+- Code introduction
+-- The tools
+-- The file structure
+-- Webpack/Babel
+-- The source code
+- The `.idlk`-files
+- Rest Api

 ## The issue
 At our company we recently started using Dropbox for Business as our cloud-server solution.
 It's really great!
 But we have one problem.
 We create a monthly magazine, and therefore we do a lot of work in Adobe InDesign, also a great tool.
 And when you open an InDesign-file (`.indd`) it creates a sort of lock-file (`.idlk`).
 This file is read by InDesign and will prevent anyone else from opening the file and create havoc.